techenvy/look-see-security-scanner/readme.txt

 == Frequently Asked Questions ==

+= Is this plugin compatible with WPMU? =

+The plugin is only meant to be used with single-site WordPress installations.
+Some features may still work under multi-site environments, however it would be safer to use some other plugin that is specifically marked WPMU-compatible instead.

 = Does Look-See correct any problems it finds? =

 No, Look-See merely points out any irregularities it finds.
 It is left to you to manually review any affected files to determine whether or not they pose a threat.